population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Although there was some recovery by Round 2, half of those who were not working in Round 1 are now working in agriculture, while only 25% move (back) to the non-agricultural sector.
-Furthermore, relative to pre-Covid, households remain substantially more likely to be working in agriculture than non-agriculture for the next three survey rounds, and only by Round 5, March 2021, is there a reduction in the likelihood of working in agriculture, although it comes not from a
+Furthermore, relative to pre-COVID-19, households remain substantially more likely to be working in agriculture than non-agriculture for the next three survey rounds, and only by Round 5, March 2021, is there a reduction in the likelihood of working in agriculture, although it comes not from a